scality/metalk8s/docs/usage/quickstart.rst

 Quickstart Guide
 ================
-To quickly set up a testing cluster using MetalK8s_, you need 3 machines running CentOS_ 7.4 to which you have SSH access (these can be VMs).
+To quickly set up a testing cluster using MetalK8s_, you need three machines running CentOS_ 7.4 to which you have SSH access (these can be VMs).
 Each machine acting as a Kubernetes_ node (all of them, in this example) also need to have at least one disk available to provision storage volumes.